McKeown Medical

 Date posted — 3.09.25

-This myth likely comes from the old days of vein stripping surgery, which did require general anaesthesia and could involve significant post-operative discomfort.
-Understandably, stories of long, painful recoveries have lingered in people’s minds.
-However, these methods are now largely a thing of the past – less than 1% of patients still require these older style treatments.
+This myth likely comes from the old days of varicose vein stripping surgery, which did require general anaesthesia and could involve significant post-operative discomfort.
+Understandably, stories of long, painful varicose vein treatment recoveries have lingered in people’s minds.
+However, these methods are now largely a thing of the past; less than 1% of patients still require these older-style treatments.

 Today, we use advanced, minimally invasive techniques like:

-In most cases, patients walk out of the clinic the same day, with minimal discomfort and no need for general anaesthetic at all.
+In most cases, patients walk out of the clinic the same day, with minimal discomfort and no need for deep sedation at all after a varicose vein treatment.

-Once a problematic vein is treated and closed using methods like RFA or VenaSeal, it does not reopen.
-The success rates of modern procedures are high, with studies showing up to 95–98% closure rates for treated veins – meaning that only 2-5% of patients experience recurrence of their veins.
+Once a problematic varicose vein is treated and closed using methods like RFA or VenaSeal, it does not reopen.
+The success rates of modern procedures are high, with studies showing up to 95–98% closure rates for treated veins, meaning that only 2-5% of patients experience recurrence of their veins.

 Another outdated notion comes from the era of surgical stripping, which did involve extended recovery periods.
 But modern vein treatments are designed with minimal downtime in mind.

 Most of our patients at McKeown Medical are back to work within 24–48 hours, and many resume their daily activities the same day.
-Walking is not only allowed — it’s encouraged straight after treatment to help blood circulation and healing.
+Walking is not only allowed, but it’s also encouraged straight after a varicose vein treatment to help blood circulation and healing.
 There’s no need to lie in bed for days, and the majority of patients feel well enough to get on with life very quickly.

 Compression stockings have long been associated with varicose vein care, but they’re not universally required after treatment anymore.